-Personally, I’ve mostly just done it for fun because they also come in EM, which is something I use a lot and know is more useful.
+Personally, I’ve mostly just done it for fun because Lactobacillus also come in EM, which is something I use a lot and know is more useful.

-Still, culturing Lactobacillus is great for people who don’t have access to or don’t want to bring in many external inputs.
+Still, culturing Lactobacillus is great for people who don’t have something like EM.

 What You Need